8 Things You Should Know About Colorado Springs

 If you love wine, you will be happy to know Colorado Springs has a few wineries as well.
 They're spread out, making it tough to do a winery tour though.
 A highly rated winery is D’vine Wine Manitou Springs.
 Go ahead and enjoy yourself!

 There are countless attractions for people to see in the Colorado Springs area.
 One of the favorites is the Garden of the Gods, a public park located right outside of the city.
 This truly is a paradise where you will find red tinted rocks breaking through the ground, reaching as high as skyscrapers.
 Plus, gorgeous greenery and land surrounds the whole area.
 These two scenes mix so well together, making you really feel that you are in a garden for the gods.

 When you've got PCS orders to Fort Carson, know that you will quickly feel at home in Colorado Springs.
 From the gorgeous scenery to unlimited activities to mild winters, this area has something for everyone!

 This article was co-authored by Abigail Golder and Susanna Haynie.
 Abigail can be reached at firstname.lastname@example.org.

-Susanna Haynie is a veteran’s spouse and REALTOR® in the Colorado Springs area.
-She’s passionate about serving the military community–especially when it comes to making sure military families with special needs children are taken care of– and just “gets it.”
+Susanna Haynie is a military spouse and REALTOR® in the Colorado Springs area.
+She’s passionate about serving the military community.
 Check out her website, Facebook, Twitter, Pinterest, and Instagram to catch up with or reach out to her.

-Abigail is a senior studying journalism at Arizona State University’s Walter Cronkite School of Journalism and Mass Communications.
-She plans to graduate in May 2018 from the Cronkite School and Barrett, The Honors College.
+Abigail graduated from Arizona State University's Walter Cronkite School of Journalism and Mass Communications, and Barrett, The Honors College.
 Originally from Colorado, Abigail grew up in a small town called Montrose and she still spends much of her free time in the mountains hiking and skiing.